ibm-cds-labs/metrics-collector-aggregation-microservice/README.md

-# Metrics Collector Aggregation Microservice
+# Simple Logging Service - Aggregation Microservice

 This is a microservice that subscribes to a queue or pubsub channel hosted on